 I mentioned in my first real article that I was grateful that I no longer experience loneliness.
-I wish that were still true and I desperately wish I could kill that feeling again.
+I wish that were still true, and I desperately wish I could kill that feeling again.
 I just can’t seem to do so.
-It is not the reason for my long absence from writing but that reason certainly is the cause of my loneliness.
+It is not the reason for my long absence from writing, but that reason certainly is the cause of my loneliness.

 I blame my realtor!
-Well, not really but buying a home was a bad idea for so many reasons.
+Well, not really, but buying a home was a bad idea for so many reasons.

-They could have sold it for $15-$20k more had they hired a realtor.
-That is why I lost so many bids, my preapproval limit was $250k and so many that were listed $10k-$15k under that went way over my limit.
-Sadly, interest rates crept up during this time and I locked at 4%, which is more of a psychological difference than a significant money difference, at least monthly payment-wise.
-After everything was completed, I was out of pocket a little under $1000 to get the keys, and that is before I got 20% of my realtors commission (she really rocks) so I actually made a small profit on the closing costs.
+They could have sold it for $15-$20k more had they hired a realtor or advertised it better.
+That is why I lost so many bids.
+My preapproval limit was $250k, and so many were listed $10k-$15k under that went way over my limit.
+Sadly, interest rates crept up during this time, and I locked at 4%, which is more of a psychological difference than a significant money difference, at least monthly payment-wise.
+After everything was completed, I was out of pocket a little under $1000 to get the keys.
+That was before I got 20% of my realtor’s commission (she really rocks), so I actually made a small profit on the closing costs.

 Sounds great?
 Not really.
-The house was not really one I was fond of but I would probably still be looking and with the interest rate and listing increases since then, I would be looking at old, poorly maintained homes instead of living in a newer, nice and very quiet neighborhood.
-The house needed some upgrades and a few more things because I really want to make it a real home and am still improving it which is a problem since I have only ever rented or lived in military housing so I am clueless.
+The house was not really one I was fond of, but I would probably still be looking, and with the interest rate and listing increases since then, I would be looking at old, poorly maintained homes instead of living in a newer and nice home that is in a very quiet neighborhood.
+The house needs some upgrades, and a few more things because I really want to make it a real home, and I am still improving it, which is a problem since I have only ever rented or lived in military housing, so I am clueless.

 The pain of anxiety, depression, and loneliness is too much, even for someone used to decades of constant mental and physical pain.
 On the plus side, I have read some reports saying that these can significantly reduce my lifespan.